VUB-HYDR/MeteoSaver/README.md

 ## Setup

-Two ways of creating reproducible environments are provided, the general Conda environment and an isolated Docker environment based on a Conda base image.
+Three ways of creating reproducible environments are provided, the general Conda environment, using a virtual environment, and an isolated Docker environment based on a Conda base image.

 > [!WARNING]
 > It is adviced to work in isolated Docker environments in order to ensure reproducibility, future online deployments, but first and foremost security of your computer system.
 Pip and to a lesser degree Conda and their python environments are a known malware vector.
 Although the framework we present vets the loaded library we can not assure the safety of all dependencies created downstream.
 The use of the local non-containerized setup is therefore not recommended.